-Click Update to save any changed settings.
+Click Update to save any modified settings.

-You can only edit max duration if you are an administrator in the organization.
+You can edit max duration only if you are an administrator in the organization.

 # LDAP Support

-# Change Account Settings
+# Account Settings

 You may need to expand the sidebar if it is currently collapsed.

-Here you can edit and save all the important details of your account including:
+Here you can edit and save all the important details of your account, including:

-- Username: Your account's name.
+- Username: Enter your account's name.

 - Password: Change your password.

-- Bio: A description of your account.
+- Bio: Enter a description of your account.

-- Time Zone: Used for scheduling jobs.
+- Time Zone: Enter your local time zone.
+Used for scheduling jobs.